Multidimensional digital pre-distortion: Advantages

 Just as the digital pre-distortion in MDDPD is applied to the channels independently, the feedback sampling of the channels may also be done independently.
-In addition, as was mentioned previously, MDDPD allows the predistortion to be applied to channels that are generated independently.
+In addition, as was mentioned previously, MDDPD allows the pre-distortion to be applied to channels that are generated independently.
 This enables the application of and thereby benefit of predistortion in systems which would not traditionally be able to benefit from one dimensional DPD.

 Disadvantages

 In order to take advantage of the ability to reduce the ADC sampling rate, groups of channels must have their own down-conversion to baseband for sampling, thereby increasing the number of mixers and local oscillators (LO) or synthesizers.
 LOs and synthesizers are not trivial components in designs.
 Also, as will be seen later, the number of coefficients that must be solved for is much larger than the number of coefficients that would need to be solved for in one dimensional DPD.
 Finally, there must be a high-speed channel between the different channel sources as in order to adapt the digital pre-distorter and apply the pre-distortion as each source must have the channel information from each and every one of the other sources as will be shown in the derivation and approaches sections.